eugenesvk/bypass-paywalls-chrome-clean/README.md

 3. Click on the same article from the Google search results page.
 If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-firefox/issues/new) to add the site, otherwise my extension cannot bypass it either.

 ### Troubleshooting
+* This add-on works best along with [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)

--For The Denver Post turn off uBlock.\
+* For The Denver Post turn off uBlock.
--If a site doesn't work try turning off uBlock and refreshing.
+* If a site doesn't work try turning off uBlock and refreshing.